Kumbh Mela: Types

 For the 2019 Prayagraj Kumbh Mela, the Uttar Pradesh Chief Minister Yogi Adityanath announced that the Ardh Kumbh Mela (organised every 6 years) will simply be known as "Kumbh Mela", and the Kumbh Mela (organised every 12 years) will be known as "Maha Kumbh Mela" ("Great Kumbh Mela").
+The term Maha Kumbh Mela has also been used to publicise certain kumbha melas that are said to have had astrological attributes that would not be repeated for another 144 years, including the ones in 1954, 1989, 2001, and 2025.

 Locations

-Numerous sites and fairs have been locally referred to be their Kumbh Melas.
-Of these, four sites are broadly recognised as the Kumbh Melas: Allahabad, Haridwar, Trimbak-Nashik and Ujjain.
-Other locations that are sometimes called Kumbh melas – with the bathing ritual and a significant participation of pilgrims – include Kurukshetra, and Sonipat.
+The fairs held at four sites are broadly recognised as the Kumbh Melas: Prayagraj, Haridwar, Nashik and Ujjain.
+Priests at other places have also attempted to boost the status of their tirtha by adapting the Kumbh legends.
+The places whose festivals have been claimed as "Kumbh Mela" include Thirumakudalu Narasipura in Karnataka, Varanasi and Vrindavan in Uttar Pradesh, Kumbhakonam (Mahamaham) in Tamil Nadu, Rajim (Rajim Kumbh Mela) in Chhattisgarh, Bansberia (Bansberia Kumbh Mela) in West Bengal, Kurukshetra and Sonipat in Haryana; and Panauti in Nepal.
+In 2022, the Bansberia Kumbh Mela (Hooghly) was claimed to have been organised after a 700-year old break.
+Even Tibet has hosted a festival claimed to be a Kumbh Mela.

 Dates

 Each site's celebration dates are calculated in advance according to a special combination of zodiacal positions of Bṛhaspati (Jupiter), Surya (the Sun) and Chandra (the Moon).
 The relative years vary between the four sites, but the cycle repeats about every 12 years.
 Since Jupiter's orbit completes in 11.86 years, a calendar year adjustment appears in approximately 8 cycles.
-Therefore, approximately once a century, the Kumbh mela returns to a site after 11 years.
+Therefore, approximately once a century, the Kumbh Mela returns to a site after 11 years.

-Past years
+Past and future years

-Kumbh Mela at Allahabad is celebrated approximately 3 years after Kumbh at Haridwar and 3 years before Kumbh at Nashik and Ujjain (both of which are celebrated in the same year or one year apart).
+Kumbh Mela at Prayagraj is celebrated approximately 3 years after Kumbh at Haridwar and 3 years before Kumbh at Nashik and Ujjain (both of which are celebrated in the same year or one year apart - with Ujjain Mela occurring after Nashik).